soniccol/soniccol.github.io/index.md

 * Bank system close of business and data transfer.
 * Solved maven problems.
 * Attend Java usergroup meetup in LINE Taiwan office.
+* Spring Boot and Armeria are the keys of LINE.

 ## 2019/08/05-08/09 ##
 * Solved issue SQL Error [245] [S0001]: Conversion failed when converting the varchar value 'N' to data type int.